I’m Going To Talk To You Today About Six Things.

 But I would always advise you to always collect at least one month’s rent worth of security deposit.

-Speaking of the security deposit, you want to make sure you have some kind of escrow account set up for that because illegally, it’s the tenant’s money until you know, until move out and there’s work that needs to come out of a security deposit.
+Speaking of the security deposit, you want to make sure you have some kind of escrow account set up for that because illegally, it’s the resident’s money until you know, until move out and there’s work that needs to come out of a security deposit.

 So, you know, you can’t do anything with the security deposit.
 It’s gotta be held somewhere so that way it can be accessed later.